gnu-octave/symbolic/matlab_smt_differences.md

   prime factors and their multiplicities.
 Pure Matlab 'factor' has this but strangely SMT 'factor' does not.

+* Assumptions are quite different, although we fake quite a bit for compatibility, see section below.

+* SMT has isinf(x + oo) and isinf(x*oo) true.
+SymPy says false.

 Differences in assumptions
 --------------------------